avosa/webster/README.md

 sudo mv web /usr/local/bin
 ```

-6. Open your terminal and execute `.wb` file as:
+6. Open your terminal and execute `.wb` file:

 ```bash
 # Assuming we have an example.wb file
 web example.wb
 ```

+Now you're ready to explore the features of the Webster language and start writing your own programs!

 To learn more about the [webster programming language](https://github.com/avosa/webster) visit the [docs section](https://github.com/avosa/webster/blob/main/docs.md).